 What goes into Butcher’s cat food?

-Butcher’s Classic comes in nine different flavours within the meat and fish varieties:
+Butcher’s Classic comes in six different flavours within the meat and fish varieties:

-- Chicken, Game and Beef in the Classic meat selection
+- Chicken, Game and Beef in the meat selection

 - Haddock, Ocean Fish and Trout in the fish selection